-#FIRSTLikeAGirl strives to inspire and support girls in STEM fields by showcasing women in FIRST to provide girls with role models.
-The initiative encourages girls to pursue their interests in STEM and become active members in FIRST.
+#FIRSTLikeAGirl is a global initiative created by FRC Team 1902 Exploding Bacon to get more girls interested in STEM work fields by sharing the success stories of women in FIRST and STEM.
+This initiative encourages girls to pursue their interests in STEM and become active members in FIRST.
 Please use the resources below to learn about more opportunities for girls in STEM!

 The American Association of University Women advances equity for women and girls through advocacy, education, philanthropy, and research.
 The Greensboro Branch in NC provides quality member service, community engagement and multichannel communications to foster a growing community of members, supporters, students and organizations who advance the AAUW mission.

 FIRSTLadies is a community for any member or volunteer through FIRST to support women in STEM.
 It was created to provide girls with the chance to make connections with members found all over the world.